mbbrodie/python_multioutput_experiments/README.md

 # python_multioutput_experiments
-A test repo for experiments with multilabel and multi-output classification
+A test repo for experiments with multilabel and multi-output classification.
+Contains a Chain Classifier with Neural Network submodels.